blakelymayhall/odin-weather-app/README.md

 - Grey out the hours that have already passed
 - Scroll to current hour

+### 12/6/23
+- images need to be loaded via JS
+- Background gifs, some other ui fixes

 # Todo
 - Mobile UI stuff
+- Show "loading" when waiting for API
+- Update data if stale (15 min?
+- Finish filling out data
+- Flesh out the data cards

 # Defects

-# UI:
-- Refactor backgrounds to be cleaner, sleeker
-	- Use gifs?
-Better icons?
-- Show "loading" when waiting for API

 # notes
 - can you pass subset of object so you dont have to send whole interface?